fosslight/hub-guide-en/menu/10_binarydb.md

 ## How to Automate Binary Analysis
 {: .left-bar-title }
-- After uploading the **binary analysis result (FOSSLight Report)** and clicking the Save button, the FOSSLight Hub compares it with the Binary DB and automatically fills in OSS Name, License, and other information for identical or similar binaries.
+- After uploading the **binary analysis result (FOSSLight Report)** and clicking the Save button, the FOSSLight Hub compares it with the Binary DB and automatically fills in OSS Name, OSS Version, License, and other information for identical or similar binaries.
     - Applicable menus
         - **Project > Identification > [BIN](https://fosslight.org/hub-guide-en/tutorial/1_project/2_Identification/4_BIN_Tab.html), BIN(Android\|Yocto) tab**
         - **3rd Party > Identification > 3rd party tab**
-    - When using FOSSLight Binary Scanner version [above v4.1.30](https://github.com/fosslight/fosslight_binary_scanner/), TLSH and checksum values can be found in the Binary Sheet of the FOSSLight Report, so there is no need to attach the binary.txt file.
+    - To accumulate the Binary DB, it is recommended to use version 4.1.30 or later of the [FOSSLight Binary Scanner](https://github.com/fosslight/fosslight_binary_scanner/).
  ![binarytxt](images/11_upload_binary_txt.PNG){: .styled-image}<br>

 - Below the Binary Name field, a warning message will appear indicating whether the binary is identical or similar to a binary that exists in the Binary DB.